Some people’s brains process horror on a much deeper — and more unsettling — level.

-When it comes to horror movies, even some adults say they try to avoid them.
-Personally, if I watch something remotely violent or gory, I get a strong emotional reaction that is not thrilling, but painful.
+When it comes to horror movies, I get a strong emotional reaction that is not thrilling, but painful.
 And while I might be convinced to watch anyway — usually under some major peer pressure — it doesn’t necessarily mean I’m having a good time.

 Of course, people like me get made fun of.
-We get teased for being “squeamish” or “afraid” — but that’s not really the issue.
-Instead, about 20 percent of the population, known as highly sensitive people (HSPs), are actually wired differently than everyone else.
-We have a brain that processes things very deeply, and feels emotions very vividly, compared to the average person.
+We get teased for being “squeamish” or “afraid,” but that’s not really the issue.
+Instead, about 30 percent of the population, known as highly sensitive people (HSPs), are wired differently than everyone else.
+We have a brain that processes information very deeply and feels emotions very vividly, compared to other people.

 How is that possible?
 Let’s take a look inside a highly sensitive person’s head.
 Although not all HSPs avoid violent movies like I do, there are five big reasons — rooted in both neuroscience and psychology — that we tend to react to them quite strongly.

-5 Ways Sensitive Brains Struggle With Violent Movies
+Why the Sensitive Brain Struggles With Violent Movies

 1. Our mirror neurons are more active.

 Mirror neurons are the part of the brain that lets people “feel” the things they see someone else doing.
 It’s the reason you can feel bad for someone who just lost their job or feel happy when you see someone beaming with glee.
 It’s also the reason you yawn when someone else yawns.
 Everyone has mirror neurons, not just sensitive people.

 However, according to the L.A.
 Times, the mirror neurons of highly sensitive people are more active.
 When we witness an action, sometimes we actually feel it happening as if we were experiencing it ourselves.
 For some HSPs, this feeling of empathy is so intense that it can be difficult to separate our own experiences from those we witness.